Today, the testimonies from a former and current attorney at Balch & Bingham were insightful and could mean trouble for the defendants.

 My eyes just rolled so hard they made a noise.

-AL.com’s John Archibald also shredded Simpson, tweeting:
+AL.com’s John Archibald also shredded Phillips, tweeting:

 Disclosure: Phillips opens his mouth.
 Stuff comes out.
 I believe little of it.
 This guy was involved in every aspect of fighting EPA north Birmingham cleanup — including being on a state regulatory commission and being paid big money to fight it.
 And he claims to know nothing.